Marc Schweitzer, M.Arch, AIA Oakland, CA

 Living Kidney Donation

-I am currently on waiting lists for a kidney transplant at both Sutter's California Medical Center in San Francisco, and Mayo Clinic in Phoenix, Arizona
+I am currently on multiple waiting lists for a deceased donor kidney transplant.
+I have accrued 4 years and 4 months of wait time at Sutter California Medical Center in San Francisco (CPMC), and started my wait time Mayo Clinic in Phoenix, Arizona in May 2025.

 [On the form to designate me as recipient you will need my birthdate, which is May 17, 1953]